 SQL administrators can also run this T-SQL command in the Microsoft SQL Server Management Studio (MSSMS) to get the list of the complete data files and log files of the SQL Server.

 physical_name ‘File Location’

-Sometimes SQL Server database file is not accessible due to the corruptions errors as mentioned before in the blog or other systematic errors.
-Check out the best SQL Database recovery tool that thoroughly scans the SQL Server database, perform repair on it and recover the whole database objects to save it to the server again.
+Sometimes SQL Server database file is not accessible due to corruption errors as mentioned before in the blog or other systematic errors.
+So, it is always recommended to have regular backups of SQL Server database files with checks on the database consistency.
+For this issue, check out the best SQL Database Recovery tool that thoroughly scans the SQL Server database, perform repair on it and recover the whole database objects to save it to the server again.
 It supports all SQL Server versions and is the most secure software.
 Visit its official website to know more.